 The Company has an ongoing extension and infill drilling program designed to augment the 2011 Resource Estimate that was completed in November 2011.
 The program has focused on pursuing strike extensions of previously identified mineralization as well as following potential new ore shoots down dip.
 Most recently the program has concentrated on delineating the C Zone mineralization, now largely in the inferred category, both within and to the east of the proposed open pit boundary.
-Initial results were demonstrated in the Company's 2012 exploration program where modest grade, but substantial widths, were identified in the C Zone.
+Initial results were demonstrated in the Company's 2012 exploration program where modest grades, but substantial widths, were identified in the C Zone within and around the current open pit design.
+The zone is traceable to near surface depths.

-There is also potential for additional open pit resources towards the west, where several hundred metres of Hangingwall and Main Zone mineralization have largely been tested only on a wide-spaced drilling pattern to date.
+There is also potential for additional open pit resources towards the west, where several hundred metres strike length of Hanging Wall and Main Zone mineralization have largely been tested only on a wide-spaced drilling pattern to date with very little C Zone penetration.

-Though this was not the focus of the present PEA, there is also the potential to expand the underground exploitable resources of the Goliath Gold deposit by means of eventual deep drilling, or by an exploration program carried out from UG drill stations.
+Though this was not the focus of the present 2012 PEA, there is also the potential to expand the underground exploitable resources of the Goliath Gold deposit by means of eventual deep drilling, or by an exploration program carried out from UG drill stations.